 OverviewThis course is designed to introduce students to a number of philosophical issues arising from medical research and medical practice.
 Students will consider attempts to define the following terms health, illness, and disease and discuss what rests on their definition.
 Much medical practice proceeds as though medicine were a natural science.
 This module will probe the limitations of this conception.
 The placebo effect demonstrates the powerful influence of suggestion on the body and students will consider its relevance to philosophical ideas of the mind-body relation.
 Finally, students will consider ethical issues arising in medical practice, such as 'medically assisted death'.

 Total Contact Hours: 40

 Essay (3,200 words) 55%

 Indicative Reading List

 Marcum, J. A. 2008.
-An introductory philosophy of medicine humanizing modern medicine.
+An Introductory Philosophy of Medicine Humanising Modern Medicine.
 Dordrecht: Springer.

-11.4 Outline rival accounts, showing deep and sustained critical understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine.
+8.4 Outline rival accounts, comprehensive and systematic understanding of their relative strengths and weaknesses, of the following concepts: health, disease, placebos, evidence and diagnosis, and the mind-body relation in the context of medicine;

-11.5 Show deep and systematic understanding of phenomenological approaches to medicine.
+8.5 Show deep and systematic understanding of phenomenological approaches to medicine;

-11.6 Outline and show deep and systematic critical understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.
+8.6 Outline and show deep and systematic understanding of rival positions on one medically-related ethical issue, such as medically-assisted death.